By Gabriel Stargardter

 Acapulco was still battling to contain the violence when in September it was hit hard by the worst storm damage ever in Mexico.
 The rains swamped the city's airport, stranding thousands of tourists who are crucial to the health of the local economy.

 Roads to Acapulco closed, and the average hotel occupancy rate fell to under 20 percent in the weeks after the disaster.
-The road is open again and much of the mess has been cleaned up, but that rate has yet to recover.
+The road is open again and much of the mess has been cleaned up, but that rates has yet to recover.
 Last week it hovered at less than half the 2012 average of 49 percent - a record low.

 Weeks later, Acapulco's hotels have bought up ads in national newspapers offering two-for-one deals.
 The message is simple: Even more than sending food parcels, the best way to help is to come spend money.